DevelopNumericalLibraryForSupercomputer/GPUTucker/README.md

 ``````
 # Example Tensor
 # The tensor is represented as a list of non-zero elements.
-# Each row corresponds to an element in the tensor, with the first columns representing the indices and the last column representing the value.
+# Each row corresponds to an element in the tensor, with the first column representing the indices and the last column representing the value.

-# Format: (index1, index2, ..., indexN) value
+# Format: (index 1, index 2, ..., index N) value

 1    1    1    4.0
 1    2    1    5.5